Photo by Quentin Bacon, food styling by Suzanne Lenzer and prop styling by Maeve Sheridan

-The trick to making tofu delicious is pressing it to get rid of all the water so that its texture is more meaty than mushy, and it can absorb all the wonderful flavors of the sauce.
-The dry sauté technique I use here makes the pressing process super quick and simple, since it takes advantage of the heat of the pan to help evaporate the water in the tofu.
+One trick for preparing tofu deliciously is pressing it to get rid of all the water so that its texture is more meaty than mushy, and it can absorb all the wonderful flavors of the sauce.
+You can do that by blotting it dry with paper towels or using a tofu press, but the dry sauté technique I use here makes the pressing process super quick and simple, since it takes advantage of the heat of the pan to help evaporate the water in the tofu.
 It has the added effect of browning the outside and giving it a toasted quality.
-That primes the tofu to absorb all the sumptuous spices and aromatics in the coconut curry sauce as it is tossed with lots of colorful crisp vegetables.
+That primes the tofu to absorb all the bold flavors in this Thai vegetable curry as it is tossed with lots of colorful crisp vegetables.

 One 14-ounce block extra-firm tofu

 One 2-inch piece fresh ginger